MoreKronos/Always-Night-7d2d-Mod/README.md

 # Always Night Mod for 7 Days to Die

 This mod for **7 Days to Die** forces the in-game world to stay at night, ensuring that the player experiences a permanent nighttime environment.
-This is ideal for players who want a more challenging and atmospheric game where they don't have to wait for the sun to set or rise.
+This is ideal for players who want a more challenging and atmospheric game

 ## Features